David Ribi: Music

 Ribi is a keen singer/songwriter and has written his own music, which can be found on his YouTube channel.
 His debut album is due to be released later this year.

 On 10 December 2012, a single "Onesie Time" was released on iTunes, co-written by Ribi, and featuring his vocals, along with those of other notable names such as West End performers Samantha Dorrance (Dreamboats and Petticoats), Sabrina Aloueche (We Will Rock You), Tim Driesen (Rock of Ages) and Christopher Biggins, collectively dubbed 'The West End Onesie Club' - all performers wore onesies throughout the recording process.

 Television

-Ribi has become a morning TV staple across the UK as a presenter of the hit Channel 5 Children's TV programme 'Milkshake!', where he has worked since May 2017 to present.
+Ribi has become a morning TV staple across the UK as a presenter of the Channel 5 preschool children's television block 'Milkshake!', where he has worked since May 2017 to present.

 The show broadcasts every morning from 6am, 365 days a year.

 Ribi has made appearances on several UK television shows.
 His first was in March 2012, with the cast of Dreamboats and Petticoats on the BBC TV Series The Late Show.
 They performed "Let's Go To The Hop", a musical number from the show.

 In February 2013, Ribi appeared on the ITV daytime show This Morning with the cast of the UK tour of Hairspray.
 They performed "You Can't Stop The Beat", the finale song from Act 2 of the show.